slateci/atlas-squid/README.md

 ## Other issues

-If instance deletion is desired, it must currently be performed manually.
+* If instance deletion is desired, it must currently be performed manually.

-The automation will writeback the instance ID for instances that get deployed, this should be refactored to happen on a branch.
+* The automation will write back the instance ID for instances that get deployed, this should be refactored to happen on a branch.